Aller au contenu principal

 A short quiz to make sure the phrases stuck.

-Not multiple choice: you translate or fill the blank.
-The point isn't to tick a box, it's to produce the phrase yourself.
-If you hesitate, you know what to reopen before you fly.
+Not multiple choice - you translate or fill in the blank.
+The point isn't to click a button, it's to actually produce the phrase yourself.
+If you hesitate, you know exactly what to revisit before you fly out.

-• Multiple alternatives accepted - spoken French, not textbook French
+• Multiple answers accepted - spoken French, not textbook French

 • Honest score: you see what stuck and what didn't